NimbleStorage/automation-examples/README.md

 # Storage and Infrastructure Automation
-This repository containers examples on how you can automation daunting management tasks for HPE Nimble Storage and adjacent technology.
+This repository contains examples on how you can automate daunting management tasks for HPE Nimble Storage and adjacent technologies.

 # Examples
 * [varlibdocker](cloud/varlibdocker) on HPE Cloud Volumes using Ansible and AWS